amstlldj/SCIF-CFGRF/README.md

 requiring only 6.97% of the inference time compared to the DDPM-based model.
 ###
-The key contributions of this study are as follows:
+The crucial contributions of this study are as follows:

 (1) We propose SCIF-CFGRF, a model that fuses spatiotemporal-conditional information via a CFEN-block and RS-block within a UNet backbone built upon RF.
-The CFENblock combines Continuous Wavelet Transform, RF, and a feature extractor to model RF in the 2D time–frequency domain, generating feature heatmaps and high-dimensional representations.
+The CFEN-block combines Continuous Wavelet Transform, RF, and a feature extractor to model RF in the 2D time–frequency domain, generating feature heatmaps and high-dimensional representations.
 The RS-block further fuses these features and